 Also at 5th rank, Assassins gain the skill to 'Torture' another character in order to obtain information.
-To perform this skill. an Assassin must choose the victim from whom he wishes to extract information.
+To perform this skill, an Assassin must choose the victim from whom he wishes to extract information.
 This skill may not be applied to a mortally wounded character, but may be applied to a character with one or more light wounds.
 The Assassin must then role-play the interrogation with the victim for five minutes.
 If the session is interrupted, all effects of the interrogation are canceled.
 Once the session is complete, the Assassin may ask his victim one question, which the victim must answer truthfully and literally.
 Only in character information may be divulged, and then only if the interrogated character knows the information sought.
 After the question is asked and answered, the victim suffers a mortal wound and will die in five minutes if not healed.
 If the victim is healed, the Assassin may interrogate the victim further or the victim may be released.
-Assassins may only torture characters of lower rank than themselves adventures, exactly as described for Thieves.
-Only a Guildmaster may make poison, and he is restricted to making death class poisons only.
+Assassins may only torture characters of lower rank than themselves.

-At 8th rank, Assassin Guildmasters may 'Make Poison' during
+At 8th rank, Assassin Guildmasters may 'Make Poison' during adventures, exactly as described for Thieves.
+Only a